Toni Stabile Professor of Professional Practice in Investigative Journalism; Director, Toni Stabile Center for Investigative Journalism

-In 1989, Sheila and her colleagues founded the Philippine Center for Investigative Journalism.
-Under Sheila's leadership, the Center became the leading investigative reporting institution in the Philippines and Asia.
+In 1989, Coronel and her colleagues founded the Philippine Center for Investigative Journalism.
+Under Coronel's leadership, the Center became the leading investigative reporting institution in the Philippines and Asia.
 In 2001, the Center’s reporting led to the fall of President Joseph Estrada.
-In 2003, Sheila won Asia’s premier prize, the Ramon Magsaysay Award.
+In 2003, Coronel won Asia’s premier prize, the Ramon Magsaysay Award.

 Coronel has written and edited more than a dozen books on the Philippines, freedom of information and investigative journalism.
 She has trained journalists around the world and written investigative reporting textbooks for journalists in Southeast Asia and the Balkan region.
 She speaks frequently at international investigative reporting conferences and writes about global investigative journalism.

 Coronel joined the faculty of the Journalism School in 2006, when she was named director of the Stabile Center for Investigative Journalism.
 In 2011, she received one of Columbia University’s highest honors, the Presidential Teaching Award.